 The Purchase Agreement is at the core of a real estate transaction.
 Having done 400+ transactions, we are experts when it comes to the document and all of its nuances.
 The offer may seem daunting if you’re seeing it for the first time – or the 10th! – which is why I want to break down some key elements for you.

-(The nature of posting these densely worded pages makes them a bit hard to read.
-You may click on each photo to zoom features on your computer and click on the page-back button to return to this post.)
+The nature of posting these densely worded pages makes them a bit hard to read.

 The three most common contingencies – and those that hold the most weight – are the inspection, finance, and appraisal contingencies.
 In a really hot market where multiple-offer situations are the norm, you will see far fewer contingencies being used.
 In fact, you’re likely out of the race if you need to rely on a contingency in these scenarios, since you are likely going up against several non-contingent offers.
 In slower markets, where competition is decreased, contingencies are used more freely.

 That aside, we never recommend waiving inspections without knowing the full weight of that decision.
 Here’s a deeper dive on the contingencies and their implications: